artfulbodger/artfulAWS/docs/index.md

 # artfulAWS
-PowerShell Scripts, Functions, and Modules for managing Amazon Web Services
+PowerShell Module for managing AWS services for multiple accounts that are members of AWS Organisations

 ## Help Topics
 This section contains the help topics for the cmdlets taht are installed with PowerShell artfulAWS module.